7phs/coding-challenge-search/README.md

 1. **Cache**

     A caching layer stores a result of each request even an error.
-    It helps prevent repeatedly execution heavy operations.
+    It helps repeatedly to prevent the execution of heavy operations.

     A hash of request's parameters is a key for a cache.

 2. **Indexes**

-    The layer contains a several indexes of source data.
+    The layer contains several indexes of source data.
-    It is reindexing source data on initialization and using prepared indexes to quick search a requests's result.
+    It is reindexing source data on initialization and using prepared indexes to quickly search a requests' result.

-    This layer is a good candidate to scaling horizontally.
+    This layer is an excellent candidate for scaling horizontally.

 3. **Storage**